 What is the object of Design Registration in India?

-Object of the Designs Act to protect new or original designs so created to be applied or applicable to particular article to be manufactured by Industrial Process or means.
-Sometimes purchase of articles for use is influenced not only by their practical efficiency but also by their appearance.
-The important purpose of design Registration is to see that the artisan, creator, originator of a design having aesthetic look is not deprived of his bonafide reward by others applying it to their goods.
+Object of the Designs Act are to protect new or original designs and safeguard the creation of the designer.
+Often purchase of articles is influenced not only by their practical efficiency but also by their appearance.
+The important purpose of design registration is to ensure that the artisan, creator, originator of a design is not deprived of his/her bonafide reward.

 When does the Applicant for Registration of Design get the registration Certificate?

-When an application for registration of a Design is in order, it is accepted and registered and then a certificate of registration is issued to the applicant.
-However, a separate request should be made to the Controller for obtaining a certified copy of the certificate for legal proceeding with requisite fee.
+When an application for registration of a design is in order, it is accepted and registered.
+A certificate of registration is subsequently issued to the applicant.
+This usually takes about 9 months.
+However, a separate request is to be made to the Controller of Designs for obtaining a certified copy of the certificate for use in legal proceeding.

 What is a Register of Designs in India?

 The Register of Designs is a document maintained by The Patent Office, Kolkata, as a statutory requirement.
-It contains the design number, class number, date of filing (in this country) and reciprocity date (if any), name and address of Proprietor and such other matters as would affect the validity of proprietorship of the design.
-It is open for public inspection on payment of prescribed fee & extract from register may also be obtained on request with the prescribed fee.
+It contains the design number, class number, date of filing (in this country) and reciprocity date (if any), name and address of proprietor and such other matters as would affect the validity of proprietorship of the design.
+It is open for public inspection on payment of prescribed fee & an extract from register may also be obtained on request.